rednafi/rednafi.com/content/python/metaclasses.md

 Peters[^1] advices you to tread carefully while dealing with these.

 > Metaclasses are deeper magic than 99% of users should ever worry about.
 If you wonder
-> whether you need them, you don’t (the people who actually need them know with certainty
+> whether you need them, you don't (the people who actually need them know with certainty
-> that they need them, and don’t need an explanation about why).
+> that they need them, and don't need an explanation about why).

 Metaclasses are an esoteric OOP concept, lurking behind virtually all Python code.
 Every Python class that you create is attached to a default metaclass and Python cleverly abstracts away all the meta-magics.
 So, you're indirectly using them all the time whether you are aware of it or not.
-For the most part, you don’t need to be aware of it.
+For the most part, you don't need to be aware of it.
 Most Python programmers rarely, if ever, have to think about metaclasses.
 This makes metaclasses exciting for me and I want to explore them in this post to formulate my own judgement.